sushiswap/sushi-docs/docs/Developers/Bentobox/Bentobox.md

 The BentoBox is a vault for tokens.
 The stored tokens can be flashloaned or used in strategies - the yield from this will go to the token depositors.

-A link to the complete contract can be found [here](https://github.com/sushiswap/bentobox/blob/canary/contracts/BentoBox.sol)
+You can find the full contract [here](https://github.com/sushiswap/sushiswap/tree/master/protocols/bentobox/v1/contracts).

 **_Warning:_** Rebasing tokens are **NOT** supported and **WILL** cause a loss of funds!